-My name is William Suckow, I am a freshman this year, and I will graduate in 2024.
+My name is William Suckow, I am a sophomore this year, and I will graduate in 2024.
 I have begun to explore what goals I want to achieve in college within a degree field, and as a soccer player.
 I know finding my place for college will be an integrated fit of a few factors.
 These factors are offering the best program in what I decide to study, being able to play soccer at the collegiate level, campus life that I can be an active part in, a location that offers an array of things to do, and the ever-real consideration of hopefully being able to get some help with the financial cost of it all.
 My goal is to find a great college that fits those factors well, because that is where my best fit will be.

 As a young child, my parents recognized an athletic, competitive side to me.
 The first sport that I was old enough to play was soccer, so they signed me up at 4 years old.
 My parents didn’t play soccer growing up, but my family has fallen in love with the sport through watching me play and grow in it.
 Soccer quickly became my true passion, others were added here and there, they added to my drive of competition and being athletic, but soccer has always been my favorite.
 I started playing competitive travel soccer at 7 years old.
 My last year playing recreational soccer my coach told my parents, “He has a really good ability having field vision/field awareness, which typically doesn’t happen this young.”
 He felt that if they were ready for the commitment of a competitive level, it would be a good move for me.
 I haven’t looked back.